 According to Title 21: Food and Drugs of the Codified Federal Regulations, “When food is not in package form, the required nutrition labeling information shall be displayed clearly at the point of purchase (e.g., on a counter card, sign, tag affixed to the product, or some other appropriate device).
+In the production process, many food manufacturers may make the decision to mark their food or beverage items with this vital information in a prominent place so that it is easier to view.
+This could prove to be more beneficial to people as this information will be right in front of them.
+Places like Leibinger manufactures high quality inkjet coding and inkjet marking systems to products in order for people to gain a better understanding of what they’re buying.
+Most may think that this is a better method than having ingredient and nutritional lists around cafeterias.
 Alternatively, the required information may be placed in a booklet, looseleaf binder, or other appropriate format that is available at the point of purchase.”, […] No where in the cafeteria is this information available.
 Despite the fact that this does not apply specifically to schools, they are not exempt from this law.

 Another section of the Codified Federal Regulations states that even food received in bulk must show the required information in some way, “A food having been received in bulk containers […] [is exempt from showing ingredients and nutrition facts] if displayed to the purchaser with a counter card, sign, or other appropriate device bearing prominently and conspicuously, […] the information required to be stated on the label.”
 Mercer Island cafeterias must display information regarding ingredients and nutrition […] otherwise, there is room for risk to people with severe food allergies or other restrictions.